Pjetër Bogdani

-Pjetër Bogdani (Pietro Bogdano; 1627 – 6 December 1689) was the most original writer of Old Albanian literature during the Renaissance.
-He was author of the Cuneus Prophetarum (The Band of the Prophets), 1685, the first prose work of substance written originally in (Gheg) Albanian (i.e. not a translation).
-He organized a resistance against the Ottomans and a pro-Austrian movement in Kosovo in 1689 that included Muslim and Christian Albanians.
+Pjetër Bogdani (Pietro Bogdano; 1627 – 6 December 1689) was an Albanian Catholic priest, philosopher and theologian of Albanian origin.
+He is the most original writer of Old Albanian literature during the Renaissance.
+He was the author of the Cuneus Prophetarum (The Band of the Prophets), 1685, the first prose work of substance written originally in (Gheg) Albanian (i.e. not a translation).

+During the Great Turkish War of 1683-1699 he organized an uprising against the Ottoman Empire and a pro-Austrian movement among Albanians in Kosovo together with Toma Raspasani.